Kiskút Open

-The Kiskút Open Also known as the Székesfehérvár Open.
-Was a series of back-to-back tournaments for professional female tennis players played on indoor clay courts.
-The events were classified as $100,000, $60,000 and $15,000 ITF Women's Circuit tournaments and has been held in Székesfehérvár, Hungary, since 2017.
+The Kiskút Open, known as the Székesfehérvár Open are a series of back-to-back tournaments for female tennis players played on indoor clay courts.
+The events are classified as $100k, $60k and $15k ITF Women's Circuit tournaments and have been held in Székesfehérvár, Hungary, since 2017.

-Starting in 2023, a men's tournament is held as part of the ATP Challenger Tour.
+Starting in 2023, a men's tournament was held as part of the ATP Challenger Tour until 2024.